olutosinbanjo/Hello_World_dpcpp/README.md

     red line = wait line between the Grey box and the black box

+📝 **What we should learn**
+---

+  1. The total number of threads = 12, which in the illustration above, is equal to the number of individual string values, so that each iteration is assigned to each thread.

+  > In parallel computing, threads are resources - cpu cores, gpu cores.

+  2. The threads are carriers of the iteration index, which in turn are readers of the string values stored in source container A.

+  >

     Now, the threads are carriers of the string values and they have been assigned to the string values in an order of magnitude.